12 Paper Planes Exercise 2: Version control and collaboration

 We will set up a table like in the image below, with two spaces for each person: their “working area” (right in front of them) and their “repository” (just further in front).

-Git stores full versions of our working areas.
+v1 Git stores full versions of our working areas.
 This means all the files and folders in our source code project.
 Git stores full copies of work as it was.
-In our exercise we will use a folded piece of paper as a proxy.
+In our exercise we will use a folded piece of white paper as a proxy.
 Think of it like a tray on which all our work sits.
 We will have lots of copies of these workspaces.

 In this exercise we will be making lots of copies.
 And that is, fundamentally, how git works.
 For this reason it is really important that you take the time to make the needed copies.